NewGaea/adinjo-journalist/lexicon/2022_style_and_format.md

 + **[alnom](a/alnom.md)** 1. (_noun_) a rule or law (cf. _almaru_)

 1. All entries are part of an _unordered list_ denoted with a \+ symbol.
 Ordering of this list is manual, following the alphabetic conventions of the language in which entries are listed.
+   1. In the updated lexicon, a straightforward transcription is preferred to the use of IPA or special characters for digraphs.
 2. When linked to a lexicon entry page, the full dictionary form of the entry is included in the link, though the lexicon entry page should still be named based on the verb stem.
 3. Each sense of the lexicon entry receives a numbered listing, helping to alleviate confusion over comma-separated and semicolon separated entries.
    1. The part of speech is **emphasis** formatted and contained in a pair of parentheses